heynemann/pyccuracy/docs/source/actions/link/link_click_action.rst

 .. warning::

-   This action **DOES NOT** wait for the page to load afterwards.
-If your image posts or redirects the page somewhere use the Wait For Page To Load Action.
+   After executing this action, the browser driver waits for the page to finish loading.

+   If you have a link that does not redirect the page (AJAX or Javascript), please use the Link Click No Wait action.

 Examples
 --------